shpwrck/rancher-training-material/cluster-provisioning/script/source.md

   sync: freeze)

 <!-- Start Script -->
 If you do not have a cluster already but you do have servers, then you can create a fully customizeable RKE, RKE2, or K3S cluster whose lifecycle can be managed through Rancher.
+With this mode you can manage the version, CNI, security, and much more.
 <!-- End Script -->

 ---

 (video:
   file: node-driver-cluster.mp4
-  segment: 00:06 - 00:37
+  segment: 00:07 - 00:44
   sync: freeze)

 <!-- Start Script -->